thomasesmith/vw-car-net-api/README.md

 > You can use your favorite search engine to read more about what a 'UUID' value is and how mocking one will satisfy the api, or just use [a UUID generator](https://www.uuidgenerator.net/version4) to make one.

 > Also, in case you're wondering `2dae49f6-830b-4180-9af9-59dd0d060916%40apps_vw-dilab_com` is I believe the oauth client id of the iOS app.
 At least it is for the version on my phone.
-Either way, **copy this too**, you need for a few more of the steps.
+Either way, **copy this too**, you'll need it for a few more requests.

 #### Response
 The response will be a series of `30x` redirects, one after another.
 Follow each of them (or instruct whatever programmatic means you're using to do so).
 It will eventually land on a VW branded log-in page asking you to submit your email address to begin the log in process.
-From this pages markup you will need to scrape some more values.
+From this page's markup you will need to scrape some more values.
 Look for the form and find the chunks that look like this:

 ```
 ...